Era Of Treating Nigerians In Diaspora Like Filth Over, Says Sadipe | Leadership Newspaper

 ‘’ Let me reiterate that the era where Nigerians in Diaspora are treated as filth without commensurate response to the nationals of those countries are over.
 We will also synergize with other stakeholders to make Nigeria, a nation where its citizen will no longer be migrating in droves seeking greener pastures elsewhere.
 This is the ultimate among all democratic dividends that the political elite must deliver to masses and this Committee will vigorously pursue this.’’

-She explained that the Committee is charged with the responsibilities of,’’ Promoting the exchange of ideas between the home country and Nigerians in the Diaspora; Collecting and maintaining data on Nigerians in the diaspora from Consulates, Ministries of Foreign Affairs, Education, Justice, population registers, censuses, employment agencies and statistics divisions of International Organizations and International Census Bureau for domestic planning and uses;
+She explained that the Committee is charged with the responsibilities of,’’ Promoting the exchange of ideas between the home country and Nigerians in the Diaspora; Collecting and maintaining data on Nigerians in the diaspora from Consulates, among others.”

-‘’Initiating policies needed to recognize and harness the potentials of Nigerians in the Diaspora in support of development and growth in both their home and host countries; Encouraging and monitoring Diaspora networks and organizations and assisting in the realization of their agenda and promoting Institutional change to help public servants collaborate effectively with Diaspora representatives.

-‘’Participating in dialogues with Governments, regional and local authorities on Diaspora matters in their home and host countries; Welfare and protection of Nigerian citizens abroad; Oversight of the Ministry of Foreign Affairs on Diaspora matters;’’ among others.

 MOST READ